R/S Trainer ID & Starter Manip

 Which one you pick is up to personal preference– It's all about IVs, Nature, & Gender.
 Also, the higher advance you pick, the longer the wait you will have.
 Be careful not to go for too short of a wait, though, as you need enough time to be able to reset the game and press A at the correct time.
 I would not pick a target below 1000.

-Lastly we have Filters.
-This is any info about a Pokémon you're able to control through this manip.
-Pick out what IVs, Nature, and Gender you want.
+Lastly we have what IVs & Nature you want.
 Make sure to leave the Shiny dropdown as Any.
 Also, the more picky you are with this info, the less options you will have.
 I recommend aiming for no more than 3 Perfect IVs with the desired nature.

-Once you've filled everything out, click Generate.
+Once you've filled everything out, click Submit.
 If you get no results, lower some of your IV Ranges, or remove them entirely.

 I aimed for a Mudkip with Perfect Attack, Defense, and Speed, with an Adamant Nature.
 Here is how my window looks:

-In the Filters Section, select the PID bubble.
-Then, box to the right of the PID bubble, paste the PID we copied from Gen 3 Static.
+Select the PID bubble.
+Then, box to the right of the PID bubble, paste the PID we copied from Gen 3 Calibration.

 When we click Generate here, it will use that PID we pasted to generate multiple different Trainer ID and Secret IDs that will make any Static Encounter, Gift Pokémon, Legendary, or Roamer Shiny if we receive/encounter it on the advance we picked.

-I will be aiming for Advance 7660, Trainer ID 14002 and Secret ID 29131.
+I will be aiming for Advance 7660, which is a Trainer ID of 14002 and a Secret ID of 29131.
 At this point, our prep is complete.
 You should have a Trainer ID and a Starter Pokémon you are aiming for ready.
 So it's time to move on to the TID Manip.

 To get started with the manip, we’re going to boot up our copy of Ruby or Sapphire, and open the Eon Timer 3.0 App on our computer.